intel-iot-devkit/store-traffic-monitor-cpp/README.md

 __Note__: This command needs to be executed only once in the terminal where the application will be executed.
 If the terminal is closed, the command needs to be executed again.

+### Build the Application

-To build, go to the `application` directory present in store-traffic-monitor and run the following commands:
+To build, go to the `store-traffic-monitor-cpp` and run the following commands:

 ```
 mkdir -p build && cd build